 Cambodia, like the rest of the world, has been affected by the novel coronavirus (COVID-19) outbreak.
-While scientists around the globe search for a cure, governments of various countries have been taking steps to stop the spread of the virus.
+While scientists around the globe search for a vaccine, governments of various countries have been taking steps to stop the spread of the virus.

 Measures taken against the coronavirus include quarantine facilities, medical testing at ports of entry and at health centers, closure of schools and places of work, and travel restrictions.

 Restrictions on Visas and Traveling to Cambodia

 Like many other countries, Cambodia has implemented several measures that affect international travel, all in order to lower the risk of infection for both Cambodian and foreign nationals.

 The Cambodian authorities assure that these restrictions and limitations are temporary and will be regularly reviewed and updated as the global situation evolves.

 On the 30th of March 2020, the government announced the suspension of all visa exemption policies.
 This means that until the epidemic is resolved, visa-free travel to Cambodia is not allowed.
 The issuance of new eVisas (electronic visas), visas on arrival, and tourist visas is also temporarily suspended.